-A commitment ceremony is similar to a wedding except it is not legally binding.
-During the ceremony, two people declare their love for one another and vow to spend the rest of their lives together.
+A commitment ceremony is very similar to a wedding ceremony except for one nuance: It is not legally binding.
+During this type of ceremony, two people declare their love for one another and vow to spend the rest of their lives together.
 Sometimes the ceremony includes traditions from weddings; other times couples get completely creative with their ceremony and just speak directly to one another with no frills.

 What Is a Commitment Ceremony?

 A commitment ceremony is when two people commit their lives to one another.
 It is similar to a wedding and can include wedding traditions, but it does not result in a legally binding marriage.

 Historically, couples who couldn't legally get married by the church or the state because of their sexual orientation or race opted for a commitment ceremony.
 Many couples still use commitment ceremonies to bind themselves to one another without going through the legal steps that marriage requires.

 To find out more, we reached out to wedding expert and photographer Kim Hefner.
 She talked us through the meaning behind commitment ceremonies and how to plan your own.

 Kim Hefner, the owner of Wild and Found Photography, is a Colorado-based couples photographer who specializes in elopements, micro weddings, and commitment ceremonies.

 The History and Meaning of a Commitment Ceremony